Fault Protection Layouts

 2) Fault Clearing Selectivity

-3) Grid-Connected vs Islanded Fault Behavior
+3) Grid-Connected and Islanded Fault Behavior

-Protection must work across both modes.
+Protection architecture must perform across both operating states.

 4) Inverter-Dominated System Considerations